 Binghamton University maintains a high degree of awareness related to fire safety on campus.
-While Binghamton University does not have a dedicated fire department, the offices of Environmental Health and Safety, Emergency Management and Physical Facilities are responsible for overall fire safety and, to a degree, share maintenance and operational responsibilities related to fire protection systems as well as code enforcement.
+While Binghamton University does not have a dedicated fire department, the offices of Environmental Health and Safety, Emergency Management and Facilities Management are responsible for overall fire safety and, to a degree, share maintenance and operational responsibilities related to fire protection systems as well as code enforcement.
 Fire safety is always a concern because the actions or inactions of building occupants can have a great impact on the Binghamton University community.
 Individuals who violate fire-safety codes place the health and safety of others in peril.
 Binghamton University takes fire safety seriously and shall aggressively investigate fire safety issues and individuals responsible for willfully violating safety standards may result in a campus judicial referral and/or criminal prosecution.

 Binghamton University maintains property in multiple fire department jurisdictions.

 - Vestal Campus – Vestal Volunteer Fire Department

 - University Downtown Center – City of Binghamton Fire Department

 - Johnson City Campus (under construction) – Village of Johnson City Fire Department

 - Small Business Development Center – City of Binghamton Fire Department

 - Library Annex – Conklin Volunteer Fire Department